-Freematics ONE+ is a powerful Arduino programmable vehicle telematics prototyping platform, an enhanced version of Freematics ONE, in form of a OBD dongle that plugs into a vehicle’s OBD port and works as a standalone device having access to vehicle’s ECU, high-rate GNSS, 9-DOF motion sensor and possibly some external sensors.
+Freematics ONE+ is a powerful Arduino programmable vehicle telemetry prototyping platform in form of a OBD dongle that plugs into a vehicle’s OBD port and works as a standalone smart device which can communicate with vehicle’s ECU.
+It integrates motion sensor and can extend with GNSS receiver or external sensors.
 Collected data can be processed in real-time with its dual-core CPU, stored in internal Flash or microSD card and transmitted via BLE, WiFi or cellular network.
 Freematics ONE+ comes with an actively maintained Arduino library and ready-to-go Arduino sketches and open-source telemetry server software.